bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 ## Enabling SAML SSO on Bitrise

-Once SAML SSO has been set up between the app and the identity provider, all org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a login method.
+Once SAML SSO has been set up, all org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a login method.

 1. Make sure you’re logged into Bitrise in the usual way.
 Use the same browser window to continue.
 2. Bitrise sends a verification e-mail to all Organization members.
 This email contains a **Sign In via SSO** button and a URL.
 Organization members are prompted to sign in to Bitrise by clicking the **Sign In via SSO** button or using the provided URL.